Mickie James: Fourth Knockouts championship reign (2021–2022)

-The Last Rodeo (2022–2023)
+The Last Rodeo and WWE appearance (2022–2023)

 At Sacrifice, James lost her Knockouts World Championship to Tasha Steelz, ending her fourth reign at 133 days.
 During a rematch, James was betrayed by best friend Chelsea Green, who turned heel.
 After teasing retirement on Twitter, James returned on the September 1, 2022, edition of Impact!, to announce that she would retire after she lost her next match unless she won the Knockouts World Championship once more, while also naming her final run The Last Rodeo.
-She went on to win every match after this announcement, defeating Mia Yim at Bound for Glory, Taylor Wilde at Over Drive, and eventually Jordynne Grace at Hard To Kill to end The Last Rodeo, winning the Knockouts World Championship for the fifth time in the process.
+She went on to win every match after this announcement, defeating Gisele Shaw at Victory Road, Mia Yim at Bound for Glory, Taylor Wilde at Over Drive, and eventually Jordynne Grace at Hard To Kill to end The Last Rodeo, winning the Knockouts World Championship for the fifth time.